graniecqu/COIT20246-T22026-GrahamRanie/week08.md

 ## Task 7.
 Create a Resource Lock
-• Explain the difference between a read-only lock and a delete lock.
+Explain the difference between a read-only lock and a delete lock.

+A delete lock prevents the storage account from being accidentally removed.
+This allows read and write access but stops it from being deleted until the lock is removed.
+The red-only lock prevents modifications from being made.